Phases of a Criminal Case

 Most people aren't prepared for the realities of facing a criminal charge.
 The information below can help people charged with a crime to understand the basic outline of a criminal case.
 While this page is dedicated to criminal charges in Johnson County, the information is generic enough to be useful for understanding any criminal case in Kansas.

 I've spent my career helping clients discreetly defend criminal charges so that they can begin to move forward.
 If you've been charged with a crime, contact my office today for a free consultation and see how I can help you build a strong defense for your case.

-Formally known as an arraignment hearing, the first appearance hearing governed by K.S.A.
+An arraignment hearing, is the first appearance hearing governed by K.S.A.
 22-3205.
 Here, several things will happen.
 The judge will inform each defendant of the charges he or she is facing by handing them a copy of the complaint and offering to read it aloud.
 The judge will ask the defendant to enter a plea of guilty or not guilty on those charges.
 And, the judge will set the bond in the case by determining the type of bond, the amount of the bond, and the conditions of bond.

-Scheduling conferences will likely make up the majority of the appearances defendants make in court.
-They ensure cases move appropriately through the criminal justice system by requiring the parties to provide the judge with an update on the progress of the case.
+Scheduling conferences ensure cases move appropriately through the criminal justice system by requiring the parties to provide the judge with an update on the progress of the case.
+They will likely make up the majority of the appearances defendants make in court.
 The time between conferences is used to obtain discovery, negotiate pleas, and determine whether possible defenses to the charges exist.